pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

 The muon flux is unfolded with the leading muon energy at entry as a proxy.
 All 5 systematics are included in the unfolding as described above.
 For the minimization, MCMC is used.

+In the following, the result is shown without applying any regularization.

 .. _unfolding_muon_flux_systematics:
 .. figure:: images/plots/unfolding/unfolding_systematics/unfolding_flux_gamma_0.png
   :width: 600px